nirelm/cs533-f25/assignments/spruel/1/README.md

-## This is an example of how Assignment 1 should be submitted
+## Rodwin Spruel CS533 Assignment 1

 * We have three directories
   * [html](html)